 - Breathe in and out normally through the mouth 6 times

 - For further doses, repeat steps 1-5

 - Listen for the "butterfly" valve clicking when you breathe in and out (with the e-chamber model)

 When to wean off the mask and why

 Children aged 1-4 generally use a mask with the spacer.
 During the ages of 2-4 transition to using the spacer mouthpiece directly in the mouth without the mask can begin.
 A good seal around the mouthpiece with the lips is essential.
-This transition is important as approximately two thirds more medicine is delivered to the lungs when using the mouthpiece alone, without the mask.
+This transition is important as up to a third of the medicine can be lost on the face when using a mask, meaning less medicine reaching the lungs where it is needed.
 However, during this time of transition the mask may still be needed in times of acute flare-ups as a good seal around the mouthpiece may not be possible.

 How to Use - Correct Technique:

 - Twist – unscrew and remove the cover.

 - Hold the turbuhaler upright and twist the grip as far as it will go in both directions until you hear a click.
 The turbuhaler is now loaded with one dose of medicine

 - Breathe out away from the turbuhaler – do not blow directly into your turbuhaler